atticlab/eos-es-historyapi/README.md

 # EOS ESHistoryAPI - GO
 EOS History API for Elasticsearch cluster on GO.

-In the benchmark testing, real query traffic was redirected to this application.
+During the benchmark testing, real query traffic was redirected to this application.
-The application works stably at 300 simultaneous connections.
+The application works consistently at 300 simultaneous connections.

 ## Installation
 #### Get source code